 Jobs are available in non-profit organizations, clinics, government agencies, and industry.
 Many public health training programs are Master’s-level programs, which can be completed in approximately two years.

-For more information on public health careers, see the ASPH Web page and the 'What is Public Health?'
-Web page.
+For more information on public health careers, see the ASPH Web page.